Congratulations on receiving your offer to study at Darwin College!

 Once in Cambridge, we would suggest that you take a taxi directly to the College, especially if you are carrying a large amount of luggage.
 The address to ask for is: Darwin College Porters’ Lodge, Silver Street, CB3 9EU.

 The majority of Cambridge Colleges have a set “Registration/Matriculation Day” when all new members are expected to arrive.
 However, at Darwin, we prefer to offer a much more informal process.
-Whilst “Full Term” does not start until the 4 October, our Welcome Desk will run from Wednesday 27 September until Wednesday 4 October 2017, between the hours of 9am and 4.30pm.
-For students who arrive outside of these dates the induction/registration process will take place in the Deanery Office.
+Whilst “Full Term” does not start until the 2 October, our Welcome Desk will run in the week preceding that (time to be confirmed), between the hours of 9am and 4.30pm.
+For students who arrive earlier or later than the start of term the induction/registration process will take place in the Deanery Office.

 Registration itself is a mandatory process and until you have matriculated you will not be considered an official member of the College or University.